igorkf/meli-data-challenge-2021/README.md

 After applying LOFO, I reduced from ~100 features to 40 features and even got a small improvement on CV.

 For the LGBM model I used raw data and for NN I used standardized features, imputing NAs with zeros.

+## Some insights
+- Tuning LGBM model with Optuna decreased the difference between training and validation loss (in this case multilog loss), but the RPS stayed almost the same.

+- In the beginning I was creating weekly features and this was giving me ~4.03 in Public LB.
+After changing to rolling windows, the score improved to ~3.86.

 ## Reproducting
 To reproduce the solution, you must have the following files provided by MeLi: